belindadunu/deployment4/README.md

 ### Configure Jenkins Pipeline

-1. Create a multibranch  pipeline job in Jenkins.
+1. Created a multibranch  pipeline job in Jenkins.

-2. Configure it to connect to my GitHub repository.

-3. Create a webhook in GitHub for your repository to trigger Jenkins builds automatically.
+2. Configured GitHub webhook to trigger pipeline on commits.

-4. Setup branch sources to scan for Jenkinsfiles.
+3. Setup branch sources to scan for Jenkinsfiles.

-5. Run initial pipeline run.
+4. Cloned the repository locally and created a new branch.

+5. Made changes to the Jenkinsfile in the feature branch.

+6. Committed the changes and pushed the feature branch to GitHub.

+7. Created a pull request and merged the feature branch into the main branch.

+8. Pushed the updated main branch to GitHub to trigger a build.

 ### Evaluate Server Performance
 During the deployment and builds, I monitored the server performance using tools like htop and CloudWatch metrics: